List of South Africa Test cricket records: Most man of the match awards

+Most man of the series awards

 Youngest players

 The youngest player to play in a Test match is claimed to be Hasan Raza at the age of 14 years and 227 days.
 Making his debut for Pakistan against Zimbabwe on 24 October 1996, there is some doubt as to the validity of Raza's age at the time.
-The youngest cricketer to play Test cricket for South Africa was Paul Adams who at the age of 18 years and 340 days debuted in the fourth Test of the series against England in December 1995 at St George's Park.
+The youngest cricketer to play Test cricket for South Africa was Kwena Maphaka who at the age of 18 years and 270 days debuted in the third Test of the series against Pakistan in January 2025 at Newlands Cricket Ground.

 Oldest players on Debut

 England left-arm slow bowler James Southerton is the oldest player to appear in a Test match.
 Playing in the very first inaugural test against Australia in 1876 at Melbourne Cricket Ground, in Melbourne, Australia, he was aged 49 years and 119 days.
 Omar Henry is the oldest South African Test debutant in the 1992–93 series against India at Kingsmead Cricket Ground.